Lennin5/Latest-Component-Changed-VSC/README.md

 ## Icons

 The extension utilizes icons from VS Code Codicons for the status bar.
-- The list of icons: https://microsoft.github.io/vscode-codicons/dist/codicon.html
+- The list of compatible icons: https://microsoft.github.io/vscode-codicons/dist/codicon.html

 ## Notes